Encounters – Jared Small: Southern Moments in Time

 February 3 – May 19, 2019

-The latest exhibition in this long-standing showcase for outstanding regional contemporary art focuses on the haunting works of this emerging African American artist from Memphis, Tennessee.
+The latest exhibition in this long-standing showcase for outstanding regional contemporary art focuses on the haunting works of this emerging artist from Memphis, Tennessee.
 Small has gained critical acclaim for his unique paintings on panel and vellum that are generally focused on arresting and dreamlike portraits, arrangements of flowers floating in ethereal spaces, and stately yet dilapidated Southern homes existing in ambiguity.
-The artist is essentially self-taught and considered a prodigy.
+Small is essentially self-taught and considered a prodigy.

 Small describes his practice as trying to imagine other people’s memories — memories that are fading, but still there.
 Working from photographs, as well as from his imagination, he paints in a style similar to magic realism, with the center of each composition focused on a painstakingly accurate image while the background often dissolves into abstract elements.
 This technique allows the artist to hypnotize the viewer into a dream-like state, caught between the realities of the obvious and the mysteries that seem to exist beneath the surface.